Why It Matters

 My Take

-However, the cognitive signal in human studies remains modest and inconsistent, and should not be viewed as a reliable cognitive enhancer at this point.
 For improving attention and executive function—especially in adults with ADHD—there is far stronger evidence for interventions like sleep optimization, regular exercise, and evidence-based ADHD treatment.

 Sources